mike-goldfinger/http-ip-list-creator/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-http-ip-list-creator gets all IP Adresses stored in a MySQL/MariaDB and returns them as Text over an http request.
-This list can be used to block the IPs using pfsense and pfBlockerNG IPv4 Lists The Database itself gets filled by an tcp service trap.
-Soon im going to add the database connection to service-trap (an frelon/ssh-trap fork) to register the traped IPs into the database.
+http-ip-list-creator gets all IP addresses stored in a MySQL/MariaDB and returns them as text over an http request.
+This list can be used to block the IPs using pfsense and pfBlockerNG IPv4 Lists the Database itself gets filled by a tcp service trap.

-This is my first Go project on github with dockerhub integration.

 ### Built With